 Eminent: The word eminent refers to the something, or a person distinguished/important/notable from others.
 The word Eminent is used for individuals.

 Imminent: The word imminent means that something is about to happen very soon.
 The word imminent is generally used for situations.

 Definition of Eminent

-The word eminent is used as adjective to describe someone or something noticeable, of high rank, distinguished, respected or prominent.
+The word eminent is used as an adjective to describe someone or something noticeable, of high rank, distinguished, respected, or prominent.
 A renowned public leader, a respected intellectual, a trustworthy person, for instance, is eminent, as the book title “Eminent Victorian” by Lytton Strachey.

 Synonyms of Eminent

 Distinguished, Prominent, Renowned, Superior, well known, reputed, respected, etc.